wigging/genja/docs/getstarted.rst

    │   ├── apple.md
    │   └── orange.md
    ├── templates/
-   │   ├── feed.json
    │   ├── index.html
    │   ├── page.html
    │   └── post.html
    └── config.toml

 The items in the **config.toml** are shown below.
 The ``base_url`` is the URL for the homepage of the website.
 The ``posts_output`` defines the output directory for the generated posts.
 The HTML files generated from Genja are located in the ``site_output`` directory.
 Static content such as images and CSS files should go in this directory.
+The title of the website is defined by the ``title``.

 .. code:: toml

    base_url = "https://example.com"
    posts_output = "blog"
    site_output = "mysite"
+   title = "My Website"

 Use the ``serve`` command to build the website and start a local server.
 This will automatically open the default web browser to view the website.
 The website will automatically reload when changes are saved to the Markdown files.